Zachary-Woo/Assignment1/README.md

    - Due to size limitations, trained model files (.pth) are not included in the repository
    - Running the training script will generate new model files in the `saved_models` directory
    - Best models will be automatically saved during training
-   - If you need the specific models used in our results, please contact the author
+   - If you need the specific models used in our results, please contact me

 4. Run the training script:
    ```bash